 - Spend quality time to write each proposal.
 Your aim of a proposal should not focus on getting the job but should focus on getting a good response.

 - Your conversation with clients should be professional and precise once you get a response.
 Ask only relevant but elaborate questions before taking up the job.

 - Make sure your solutions and client’s requirements coincide.

 - Add value to the conversation, even if you don’t get the job.
-Don’t do hard sell.
+Don’t do a hard sell.

 - Follow up to get the job.
 That’s your ultimate goal, remember.